Available in Classic and VPC

 3. Review and request

-• If you selected DNS validation, a validation value is created for entry in the DNS Record Type, Record Name, and Record Value after the application is complete.
+- If you selected DNS validation, a validation value is created to be entered in the DNS Record Type, Record Name, and Record Value after the application is complete.
 You can view the created validation value and validation status in the certificate details in the Certificate List.

 4. Subscription completed